-This podcast is about understanding and protecting wildness in the Anthropecene.
+This podcast is about understanding and celebrating wildness in the Anthropecene.

-Can we find eveness between human control and natural thriving?
+Can we find evenness between human control and natural thriving?
 And can we learn something from wildness?

 View Episodes here, or listen anywhere below

 Hudson Gardner is a writer & photographer who drinks a lot of tea in the woods, usually made with boiled creek water and whatever medicinal plant is growing nearby.
 He has hiked, biked, and paddled hundreds of miles in the USA, and has lived in California, Maine, Vermont, New York City, New Mexico, Nebraska, Oregon, Idaho, and Washington.
 He has completed a full-length book of Poetry titled A Body of Water, and is currently working on another called Rocks.